My Photo

 Biography

-I have been a freelance journalist specialising in environmental issues for more than 25 years.
-I have written for New Statesman, The Guardian, The Observer, The Mail, The Sunday Times, Scotland on Sunday, The Scotsman, The Glasgow Herald, the Edinburgh Evening News and others.
-Since 1999 I have been the environment editor of the Sunday Herald and a correspondent for New Scientist.
-I have also produced TV programmes, given many talks, chaired conferences and been regularly interviewed on radio and television.
-I have co-authored three books about nuclear power, and won a series of awards, most recently being shortlisted as environment journalist of the year in the British Environment and Media Awards.
+I am a freelance journalist specialising in environmental issues with more than 40 years experience.
+I have written for New Statesman, The Observer, The Mail, The Sunday Times, Scotland on Sunday, The Scotsman, The Glasgow Herald, the Edinburgh Evening News and others.
+Between 1999 and 2018 I was a correspondent for New Scientist and The Guardian, and environment editor of the Sunday Herald.
+I am a founder member of the award-winning investigative journalism co-operative, The Ferret.
+I have also produced TV programmes, given many talks, chaired conferences and been regularly interviewed on radio, television and elsewhere.
+I have co-authored three books about nuclear power, and won a series of awards.
 I am a member of the National Union of Journalists, and live in Edinburgh, Scotland.

 Birth